-Indicator Definition Function On: The expansion card is connecting with the control board.
-LED1 Status Blinking periodically (the period is 1s, on for 0.5s, and off for the other LEDI indicator s): The expansion card is properly connected to the control board.
+Indicator Definition Function Status indicator On: The expansion card is connecting with the control board.
+LED4 Blinks periodically (cycle: 1s; on: 0.5s; off: 0.5s): The expansion LED1 card is connected with the control board.
 Off: The expansion card is disconnected from the control board.
-LED2 Disconnection This indicator is off when A1 and B1 of the encoder are disconnected; it LED2 indicator is on when the encoder pulses are normal.
-Power This indicator is on after the control board feeds power to the LED3 indicator expansion card.
+LED2 Disconnection On: Encoder pulses are normal. indicator Off: A1 or B1 of the encoder is disconnected.
+LED3 Power indicator This indicator is on after the control board feeds power to the expansion card.

-EC-PG507-12 can work in combination with multiple types of incremental encoders through various external wiring modes, which are similar to the wiring modes of EC-PG505-12.
-EC-PG507-12 terminal function description:
+EC-PG507-12B can work in combination with multiple types of incremental encoders through various external wiring modes, which are similar to the wiring modes of EC-PG505-12.
+EC-PG507-12B terminal function description:

+Signal Port Description

+PE Grounding Connected to the ground to enhance the anti-interference

+PE terminal performance

-Signal Port Description PE Grounding It is connected to the ground for enhancing the anti-interference r L terminal performance.
-PWR Voltage: 5V/12V ± 5% Freedorsewer Max. output: 150 mA PGND Encoder power Select the voltage class through SW1 based on the voltage class of the used encoder.
+PWR Voltage: 5V/12V ± 5%

+Encoder power Max. output: 150 mA

+PGND Select the voltage class through SW1 based on the voltage class

+of the used encoder.
 (PGND is the isolation power ground.)

+A1+ Encoder interface

-A1+ 1.
-Applicable to 5V/12V push-pull encoders A1- Encoder interface 2.
-Applicable to 5V/12V OC encoders B1+ 3.
-Applicable to 5V differential encoders B1- 4.
-Response frequency: 400kHz Z1+ 5.
-Supporting the encoder cable length of up to 50m Z1- o.
-Supporting the choose i cable length of up to som
+A1- 1.
+Applicable to 5V/12V push-pull encoders

+B1+ 2.
+Applicable to 5V/12V OC encoders

+B1- 3.
+Applicable to 5V differential encoders

+Z1+ 4.
+Response frequency: 400kHz

+Z1- 5.
+Supporting the encoder cable length of up to 50m